 MSc in International Health and Tropical Medicine (IHTM)

-IHTM prides itself on the quality of teaching.
-We are continually looking to innovate our content and delivery.
-We are privileged to have impressive and committed teachers contributing to the course.
-We are proud to have received numerous awards for our teaching, from the Oxford University Student Union as well as the Medical Sciences Division.
+IHTM prides itself on the quality of teaching and we are continually looking to innovate our content and delivery.
+We are proud to have received numerous awards for our teaching.

 - capacity to critically appraise evidence in global health;

-- Ministries of health in Liberia, Fiji, East Timor, Bangladesh, Japan, Pakistan, Brazil, and Thailand
+- Ministries of health in Liberia, Fiji, East Timor, Bangladesh, Japan, Pakistan, Brazil, Seychelles and Thailand

 - International organisations such as WHO, PAHO, FAO, WFP, World Bank, UNDP, MSF, UNICEF